Jamienie/Jamienie.github.io/_posts/2018-09-14-first-blog-post.md

 ![images]({{ site.baseurl }}/images/index table.png)

-Now we can call any item of the shopping list by referring to its index number.
+Now we can call any item in the shopping list by referring to its index number.

 ![images]({{ site.baseurl }}/images/called index 0 and 7.png)